ryanstraits/ryanstraits.github.io/_posts/2018-04-08-intro-the-middle-chapters.md

 Maybe it's because your 33rd year is right about when the full weight of "getting old" starts to set in.
 You're starting to get a better picture of the frailty of your own body and the brevity of your own life.
 It's roughly the age when you realize that if you're not doing what you want with your life by this point, then maybe it's time to start re-thinking your priorities.
 And if you're not who you want to be by now, it's likely time for a full-on sea change.

 It can be a bit disorienting, yes.
-But I'm learning that this is not a bad thing.
+But I'm learning that this is not necessarily a bad thing.

 ---